-For simplicity reasons I will only reason about Linux.
-Thanks to Andreas Schäfer (https://plus.google.com/u/0/+AndreasSch%C3%A4fer_gentryx) who gave me deeper insight.
+For simplicity reasons, I will only reason about Linux.
+Thanks to Andreas Schäfer (https://plus.google.com/u/0/+AndreasSch%C3%A4fer_gentryx), who gave me more profound insight.

 The range-based for-loop and the STL algorithm std::accumulate are in the same league.
-This observation holds for the maximal optimized and non-optimized program.
-It's very interesting that the maximal optimized versions is about 30 times faster than the non-optimized version.
+This observation holds for the maximal optimized and non-optimized programs.
+Interestingly, the maximally optimized version is about 30 times faster than the non-optimized version.
 The compiler uses for the summation in case of the optimized version vectorized instruction (SSE or AVX).
 Therefore, the loop counter will be increased by 2 (SSE) or 4 (AVC).

 Multiple threads with a shared summation variable

 The synchronization on each access to the shared variable (2) shows on point: Synchronization is expensive.
-Although I break the sequential consistency with the relaxed semantic the program is about 40 times slower than the pendants (1) or (3).
-Not only out of performance reasons it must be our goal to minimize the synchronization of the shared variable.
+Although I break the sequential consistency with the relaxed semantics, the program is about 40 times slower than the pendants (1) or (3).
+Not only out of performance reasons, but our goal must also be to minimize the synchronization of the shared variable.